yrjia1015/Brain-ieQTL/README.md

 ## Data Access

-ieQTL summary statistics and the transcriptome model are available from the [Brain-ieQTL Atlas](https://brain.hitxqtl.org.cn/Brain-ieQTLAtlas/#/).
+Summary statistics and the transcriptome model are available from the [Brain-ieQTL Atlas](https://brain.hitxqtl.org.cn/Brain-ieQTLAtlas/#/).

 ## Folder Structure